The NCTE Executive Committee reaffirmed this guideline in November 2012.

 If not, please explain.

-- What do you think is the general purpose of the author in this book?
+- What do you think is the author’s general purpose for this book?

 - In what ways do you think a work of this nature is not suitable for the use the teacher or librarian wishes to carry out?

-- Have you been able to learn what is the students’ response to this work?
+- What have been students’ responses to this work?

 ____ Yes ____ No

-- Have you been able to learn from your school library what book reviewers or other students of literature have written about this work?
+- Have you been able to learn what qualified reviewers or other students have written about this work?

 ____ Yes ____ No

-- Would you like the teacher or librarian to give you a written summary of what book reviewers and other students have written about this book or film?
+- Would you like the teacher or librarian to give you a written summary of what qualified reviewers and other students have written about this book or film?

 ____ Yes ____ No